Joseph Smagorinsky: Leadership of Geophysical Fluid Dynamics Laboratory

-Technical Innovation

-Smagorinsky earned fame for his ability to secure the world's fastest computers for his laboratory time and time again.
+Smagorinsky earned fame for his ability to secure the world's fastest computers for his laboratory several times.
 Many wondered how a single government scientist had such leverage in the highly competitive battle for limited resources.
-Jerry Mahlman wrote that "Without the level of scientific and computational support provided by Joe, these achievements [global warming, increasingly sophisticated computer models, extended weather forecasting] would have required at least another decade of development to achieve."
-This remark that Smagorinsky had advanced his field by at least a decade was echoed by several speakers at his memorial.
+Jerry Mahlman wrote: "Without the level of scientific and computational support provided by [Smagorinsky], these achievements [global warming awareness, sophisticated computer models, extended weather forecasting] would have required at least another decade of development to achieve."

 Influence on global warming research

-In the 1970s, under the direction of Dr. Smagorinsky, scientists at his laboratory devised the first simulations of the response of climate to increasing carbon dioxide in the atmosphere, providing the first modern estimates of climate sensitivity and emphasizing the importance of water vapor feedback and stratospheric cooling.
+In the 1970s, under Smagorinsky's direction, scientists at his laboratory devised the first simulations of the response of climate to increasing carbon dioxide in the atmosphere, providing the first modern estimates of climate sensitivity and emphasizing the importance of water vapor feedback and stratospheric cooling.
 Scientists at the laboratory also developed the first coupled atmosphere-ocean climate models for studies of global warming, emphasizing the important differences between the "equilibrium" and "transient" responses to increasing carbon dioxide.

+Smagorinsky led and contributed to international committees to improve global weather forecasts.
+Coordinated by the World Meteorological Organization, the efforts led to the first use of satellites to measure temperature and moisture.
+Tony Hollingsworth of the European Centre for Medium-Range Weather Forecasts (ECMWF) made the point in his remarks at the Princeton lecture after Smagorinsky was presented with the Benjamin Franklin Medal in Earth Science that Smagorinsky's work resulted in saving millions of lives around the world with severe weather predictions.
+He reiterated the remark in his letter to GFDL following Smagorinsky's memorial service.

+Later career

+The year GFDL moved to Princeton University, Smagorinsky was named a visiting lecturer with the rank of professor in geological and geophysical sciences at the university.
+He helped develop the Program in Atmospheric and Oceanic Sciences, a doctoral program in the Department of Geosciences that collaborates closely with the GFDL.
+Following his retirement as director of the GFDL in 1983, he served as a visiting senior fellow in atmospheric and oceanic sciences at Princeton until 1998.
+"Dr. Smagorinsky, a major player in the move of the GFDL to Princeton more than 30 years ago, in effect provided Princeton University with a graduate program," said George Philander, a professor of geosciences and director of the Program in Atmospheric and Oceanic Sciences.

+He was the Scientific Research Society national lecturer from 1983 to 1985 and president of American Meteorological Society for 1986.
+He was elected to the American Academy of Arts and Sciences membership in 1986.
+He was a member of the Presidential Scientific Advisory Committee Panel on Pollution and the National Research Council's Committee on Atmospheric Science.